-prof[ile] [compile\opts] [run\opts] src [param=value [...]]
+prof[ile] [compile_opts] [run_opts] src [param=value [...]]

 This command is equivalent to 'execute -prof', the model is compiled and then run through the profiler.
 After execution, the total execution time and some source coverage information is displayed.
 Moreover a file sourcefile.prof is generated based on the original source file.
 Each line of this file consists in:

-- the number of times the corresponding statement has been executed; - the total amount of time (in seconds) or the percentage of the total execution time (if option '-prof 2' is used) spent on this particular line (this measure is not valid if the statement is a recursive call); - the elapsed time (in seconds) between the beginning of the execution and the last time the line was executed; - the text of the model source cover[age] [compile\opts] [run\opts] src [param=value [...]]
+- the number of times the corresponding statement has been executed; - the total amount of time (in seconds) or the percentage of the total execution time (if option '-prof 2' is used) spent on this particular line (this measure is not valid if the statement is a recursive call);

+- the elapsed time (in seconds) between the beginning of the execution and the last time the line was executed; - the text of the model source displayed and the associated annotated files are generated in a similar way as for the main model.

+All lines of the original source file are transferred, lines that do not correspond to the beginning of a statement are directly copied without further information.
+If the model runs additional submodels via mmjobs, a report for each model execution is also cover[age] [compile_opts] [run_opts] src [param=value [...]]

 This command is equivalent to 'execute -cov', the model is compiled and then run through the profiler.
 The difference with the profile command described above is the type of reports generated: the files produced are taking the .cov extension and only collect the number of times each statement has been executed (if option '-cov 2' is used it is 0 or 1).
 Moreover existing files are updated instead of being replaced (i.e. iteration counts of each statement are added up).